Pacific Explorer deck plans

 - 400 Gradi (Neapolitan pizzeria by chef Johnny Di Francesco)

-Pacific Explorer deck plans are property of P&O Cruises.
+Pacific Explorer deck plans are property of P&O Australia (P&O Cruises).
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.